griffithlab/civic-docs/docs/using/browsing.rst

      - Description
    * - AID
      - Assertion ID of the Assertion
-   * - Gene
-     - Gene associated with the Assertion
    * - Molecular Profile
      - Molecular Profile associated with the Assertion
-   * - Summary
-     - Curator's summary of the Assertion
    * - Diseases
      - Diseases associated with the Assertion
    * - Drugs
      - Drugs associated with the Assertion
+   * - Summary
+     - Curator's summary of the Assertion
    * - AT
      - Assertion Type
    * - AD
      - Assertion Direction
-   * - AS
+   * - CS
      - Clinical Significance
+   * - CAT
+     - AMP/ASCO/CAP Category
-   * - Evidence
+   * - Evidence Count
      - Count of Evidence Items associated with the Assertion

 Source Table